The Temptations: Switch to Psychedelic soul: 1968–1970

-Eddie Kendricks and Paul Williams
+Eddie Kendricks' departure and Paul Williams' retirement: 1969–1973

 Paul Williams, who suffered from sickle-cell disease, fell into depression because of the stress of touring and personal issues.
 By the late 1960s, he had developed a serious case of alcoholism.
 Having never previously consumed anything stronger than milk, he began to drink quite heavily, and it was hard to take, according to Otis Williams.
-As his physical and mental health began to decline sharply, it made performing increasingly difficult.
-Williams began traveling with oxygen tanks, and the other four Temptations made valiant efforts to raid and drain his alcohol stashes.
+As his physical and mental health began to decline sharply, it made performing with his bandmates increasingly difficult.
+Williams began traveling with oxygen tanks, and the other four Temptations members made valiant efforts to raid and drain his alcohol stashes.

-In late 1969, Richard Street, lead singer of Motown act the Monitors and a former Distant, was hired by Otis Williams to tour with the group as a backup replacement for Williams.
-For most shows, save for his solo numbers, Williams danced and lip-synced on stage to parts sung live by Street into an offstage mic behind a curtain.
-At other shows, and during most of the second half of 1970, Street substituted for Williams on stage when he was too sick to go on.

 Eddie Kendricks became detached from the group after David Ruffin's firing and as the health of Paul Williams continued to fail.
 He regularly picked fights with Otis Williams and Melvin Franklin, which often became violent, and in addition, he preferred the ballad material from the earlier days and was uncomfortable with the psychedelic soul material the group was now performing.
 Kendricks rekindled his friendship with Ruffin, who persuaded him to go solo.
-He no longer felt he had a say in Otis Williams's handling of the group and was also convinced Motown's handling of the Temptations' finances was cheating the group out of money.
+He no longer felt he had a say in Otis Williams's handling of the group and was also convinced Motown's handling of The Temptations' finances was cheating the group out of money.
 Kendricks, being the only member to continue an alliance with Ruffin, also repeatedly suggested that Ruffin should be allowed back into the group, despite the other members' strong objections.

-Kendricks lobbied strongly in 1970 to have the Temptations go on "strike" – no performances, no recordings – until Berry Gordy and the Motown staff were willing to go over all group finances with independent accountants.
+Kendricks lobbied strongly in 1970 to have The Temptations go on "strike" – no performances, no recordings – until Berry Gordy and the Motown staff were willing to go over all group finances with independent accountants.
 Otis Williams and Franklin strongly opposed this idea, and regular group infighting between Kendricks, Otis Williams, and Franklin grew from this disagreement.
 After a November 1970 Copacabana engagement, a final confrontation between the three caused Kendricks to walk out in-between shows and not return.
-Both Kendricks and Williams then agreed that Kendricks would be leaving the group.
-Kendricks later stated that he actually considered leaving as early as 1965, but remained with the Temptations and unsuccessfully attempted to get permission to record a solo album without leaving the group.
+Both Kendricks and Williams then agreed that the first would be leaving the group.
+Kendricks later stated that he actually considered leaving as early as 1965, but remained with The Temptations and unsuccessfully attempted to get permission to record a solo album without leaving the group.